cranstonide/linux-minecraft-scripts/README.md

 Notes
 -----
 These scripts are to help manage a [Minecraft](http://www.minecraft.net) server running on Linux.
 They are bash scripts; so they won't run on your Windows installation without some major refactoring.
 The installation also heavily relies on a working installation of [GNU Screen](http://www.gnu.org/software/screen/).

+ **These scripts have not been tested with any third party servers.
+They may work, but your milage may vary.*

 More documentation is on its way.